-Marine scientists and professionals will walk stretches of the English Coastal Path and give talks in the villages, towns and cities they pass through.
-By the end of 2021 the entirety of the ECP will have been walked by the marine community, with talks delivered in more than 180 locations.
-We will be mapping our endeavors on an interactive map which will allow people to virtually follow our walks and talks.
-Participants also blog about their walks, sharing pictures and impressions and thus introducing the English Coast, its beauty and the challenges it faces, to a wider digital public.
-We also run a Buddy Programme, which teams up scientists with interested locals to "open up" science to a broad demographic.
+Marine scientists walked stretches of the English Coastal Path, gave talks along the way, hooked up with artists and blogged about their experiences.
+By the end of 2021 much of the English had been walked by the marine community, with events delivered in around 30 locations.
+We are mapping our endeavours on an interactive map which allows people to virtually follow our walks and talks.
+The blog entires about the walks share pictures and impressions, thus introducing the English coast, its beauty and the challenges it faces, to a wider digital public.

-The talks we deliver are interactive, locally relevant and fun.
+The events we deliver are interactive, locally relevant and fun.
 They are designed to spark interest and encourage further engagement.
-There will be talks for young people as well as for adults.
-We will work together with local nature groups, schools and other educational facilities and councils to ensure that our offer meets local needs.
-We will work with artists and local groups to make our events attractive and interesting to a broad audience, also to people not normally engaged with conservation work or science.
-Attendance to all talks will be free of charge.
-All talks and supporting material will be made available online.
+We work together with local nature conservation groups and artists to make our events attractive and interesting to a broad audience, also to people not normally engaged with conservation work or science.
+Attendance to all events is free of charge.
+Wherever possible, talks and/or supporting material will be made available online.

 WHY WE DO IT